torstees/FHIR-Drill/README.md

 [Condition Bundle](https://github.com/torstees/FHIR-Drill/blob/main/resources/Fake_CMG-Condition.json) contains 64 condition resources related to the 9 patients above.

-Each resource should have a "subject" which represents one of the 9 patients.
+Each Condition resource should have a "subject" which represents one of the 9 patients.